Lat Phrao Road

-This road was originally known as "Bangkok–Bang Kapi Road" (ถนนกรุงเทพ–บางกะปิ), running through the area once called "Thung Bang Kapi" (ทุ่งบางกะปิ), a vast field on the northeastern outskirts of Bangkok, about 16 km (9.94 mi) from the city centre.
+This road was originally known as "Bangkok–Bang Kapi Road" (ถนนกรุงเทพ–บางกะปิ), running through the area once called "Thung Bang Kapi" (ทุ่งบางกะปิ), vast rice fields on the northeastern outskirts of Bangkok, about 16 km (9.94 mi) from the city centre.
 The area was mostly open fields, with some parts covered in forest.
 Khlong Saen Saep, dug during the reign of King Rama III, also passed through this area.

 Lat Phrao Road was constructed in 1945, at the end of World War II.
-At that time, it was merely a dirt road intersecting with the Sam Yaek Saphan Khlong Saen Saep (a three-way junction).
+At that time, it was a dirt road intersecting with the Sam Yaek Saphan Khlong Saen Saep (a three-way junction).
 Over the years, it underwent significant development and became home to a growing community.

 Chok Chai 4 Road, also popularly known as Soi Chok Chai 4 or Soi Lat Phrao 53, is considered the liveliest part of Lat Phrao Road.
 It is a large residential area bustling with day and night markets, convenience stores, homes, a police station, and more.
 It also provides convenient access to major roads like Prasert Manukitch, Pradit Manutham, and Lat Phrao Wang Hin.